Pharmacy Residency Program

 - 2 Resident positions available yearly

-El Camino Health participates in the Match.
-All applicants must register for the Match to be considered.
+El Camino Health participates in the ASHP Resident Matching Program.
+All applicants must submit their applications to the program via PhORCAS.

 National Matching Service Code: 92962